 Also known as Lu'an Melon Seed tea, this famous green tea comes from Lu An county of Anhui province of China.
-Our summer 2014 batch comes with floral notes, hint of citrus and freshly cut sweet grass.
+Our summer 2020 batch comes with floral notes, hint of citrus and a mellow sweetness.

-It is called melon seed tea because the infused leaves are supposed to recall seeds of melon.
+It is called melon seed tea because the shape of tea leaves are supposed to recall seeds of melon.
 This tea is repeatedly baked during the processing, making it one of the most laborious green teas to manufacture.

 DRY TEA: Long elongated lightly rolled leaves with sweet earthy notes.
-Lu An Gua Pian is made from the single true leaf below the budset, which calls for careful plucking.
+Lu An Gua Pian green tea is made from the single true leaf below the budset, which calls for careful plucking.

 1 tbsp for a 8 oz cup

 With Andean Green Needle organic green tea we have expanded our offerings of pure teas from the Colombian Andes.
 With lofty elevations, at about 1800...
 View full product details

 Anji Bai Cha green tea is a unique and exquisite green tea with nutty and sweet taste.
 DRY LEAF: Wiry bud sets that are bright green...
 View full product details

 DESCRIPTION Genmaicha loose leaf tea is a blend of green tea with toasted brown rice.
 This organic green tea blend was developed during the Second...
 View full product details